messagetemplates/messagetemplates.org/index.md

 JSON is used as an example rendering here, but the concept is not tied to a particular representation.

 This greatly improves machine-readability, enabling queries like `username = 'alice'` on the raw log stream, but the event itself is not _human-friendly_.
-Log events recorded in prose make full use of our language processing and parttern recognition abilities to ease cognition.
+Log events recorded in prose make full use of our language processing and pattern recognition abilities to ease cognition.
 A long stream of key/value pairs is painful to visually process.
 Compare the representative output of the two examples above to experience this effect - what's happening in the second event?

-The common practice of attaching contextual data like application, thread, and process ids to structured events exacerbates this issue by burying the important event-specific properties alongside the general contextual ones.

 Another approach employs **convention** to identify properties within a `printf`-style message: